 - You don’t even need a stamp.
-The contest is online at govsbizplancontest.com.
+The contest is online at com.

 - You can win valuable prizes.
-The contest will feature at least $100,000 in cash and service prizes such as office space in premier technology parks and top-notch commercial offices.
-Other prizes include a variety of services, such as legal assistance, accounting, video production, marketing and more.
+The contest will feature about $150,000 in cash and service prizes such as office space in premier technology parks and top-notch commercial offices.
+Other prizes include a variety of services, such as legal assistance, accounting, video production, marketing, prototyping, graphic design and more.
 For many contestants, these services will provide an important jumpstart in getting their businesses rolling.

 - You’ll get some free advice.
 Judges in the contest are experienced in their respective fields and often provide feedback to contestants.
 Volunteer mentors from SCORE and the Center for Technology Commercialization are available to answer questions throughout the contest.
-The 50 entries that advance to Phase 2 will be invited to a free “boot camp” to be held March 2 in Waukesha.
+The 50 entries that advance to Phase 2 will be invited to a free “boot camp” to be held March 5 in the Milwaukee area.

 - You’ll meet other entrepreneurs like yourself.
 As much as it may sometimes seem like you’re alone, you’re not.
 There are other entrepreneurs like you – and they often have similar experiences to share.
 You will meet them at events, such as our boot camp and more.

 - There’s a strong alumni club.
-An estimated three-quarters of contest finalists were still in business at last count, and those same finalists have raised about $200 million in grants, angel capital and venture capital or debt over time.
+An estimated three-quarters of contest finalists were still in business at last count, and those same finalists have raised at least $200 million in grants, angel capital and venture capital or debt over time.

 - You might meet an investor.
-About three-dozen angel and venture capitalists are among the contest judges, and they’re often keeping an eye out for up-and-coming companies in the contest.
+Many angel and venture capitalists are among the contest judges, and they’re often keeping an eye out for up-and-coming companies in the contest.

 - You might get a chance to talk about your idea live at the Wisconsin Entrepreneurs’ Conference.
-The top 12 finalists will present in the contest’s annual “Diligent Dozen” showcase, held as a part of the conference on June 7-8 in Madison.
+The top 12 finalists will present in the contest’s annual “Diligent Dozen” showcase, held as a part of the conference on June 4-5 at Venue 42 Milwaukee